Anxiety: Symptoms, Causes & Remedies

 • Accident

-Causes
+Causes of Anxiety

-Doctors do not fully understand the causes of anxiety disorders.
-Currently, it is believed that certain traumatic experiences can trigger anxiety in people prone to it.
 Genetics can also play a role in anxiety.
-In some cases, anxiety may be due to an underlying health problem and maybe the first signs of a physical illness rather than a mental one.
-Many can occur at once, some can lead to others, and some may not lead to an anxiety disorder unless another is present.
+In some cases, anxiety may be due to an underlying health problem and may be the first sign of a physical illness rather than a mental one.

-Other important causes include:
+Other important causes include

-• Genetics Anxiety disorders can be inherited.
+• Genetic anxiety disorders can be inherited.

 • Environmental stress refers to the stressful events that you have seen or experienced.
 Life events that are often linked to anxiety disorders include child abuse and neglect, the death of a loved one, or being attacked or witnessing violence.